qgis/QGIS-Enhancement-Proposals/QEP-auxiliary-storage.rst

 Project file
 ------------

-The current project file format (XML) is too limited to carry an efficient storage of such auxiliary date.
-It should somehow be evolved to include a binary indexable format (SQLite).
+The current project file format (XML) is too limited to carry an efficient storage of such auxiliary data.
+It should somehow be evolved to include a binary indexable format.
+SQLite is chosen as a first candidate for this data format.
+But it might evolve if performance issues are detected.

 Given the current state of the core code where lots of classes assume the project file is an XML file (everything that is saved to the project file has a writeXML method), it seems hard to completely refactor the project file format to a format based on SQLite.

-We propose to add a new layer to the project file: a SQLite database file with a special cell that stores the entire XML project file as a string.
+We propose to use a ZIP file as the root of the new project file format.
+A Zip file exposes a filesystem-like structure.
+The original XML-based project file will then be embedded in the zip file.
+And additional files could de added, and in particular an SQLite file.
-This way, the "old" project file format is wrapped in a SQLite file.
-It only adds a step before actually saving the XML tree: exporting it to a string and writing it as a row in a SQLite file.
-Symetrically during the loading, the first step would be to extract the string XML tree and pass it to the existing readXML methods.
+It only adds a step after actually saving the XML tree: including it in a zip file.
+Symetrically during the loading, the first step would be to extract the XML file and pass it to the existing readXML methods.

 Auxiliary fields
 -------------------

 An auxiliary field is defined for a given layer.
 It is a new type of field: a new enum value for QgsFields::FieldOrigin (OriginAuxiliary).
-The code of QgsVectorLayer and QgsVectorLayerFeatureIterator will be changed to reflect this new type, so that they will appear in the list of fields of a layer (alongside native fields and virtual fields).
+The code of QgsVectorLayer, QgsVectorLayerFeatureIterator and QgsVectorLayerEditBuffer will be changed to reflect this new type, so that they will appear in the list of fields of a layer (alongside native fields and virtual fields).

 Since an auxiliary field is conceptually a (left) join on an external database table, auxiliary fields may only be added to vector layers with a primary key.